khan-ayanama/Course104-React/React Libraries/02-Webpack/Notes/Note-03.md

 ## Cache Busting

-Certainly, Boss!
 Cache busting is a technique used to ensure that the browser always fetches the latest version of a file by changing its filename whenever its content changes.

 Starting from webpack 4, content hashing is supported by default using the [contenthash] placeholder.
 The MiniCssExtractPlugin can be used for extracting CSS with content hashing.